flare-labs-ltd/fasset-bots/docs/api.md

 ## Setup and run

 Configuration and environment file must be provided, before running APIs.
-See [Agent bot configuration](./config.md#agent-bot-configuration-file) and [Agent bot environment](./config.md#agent-bot-environment-file) for more.
+See [Agent bot configuration](./config.md#agent-bot-configuration-file) and [Agent bot environment](./config.md#env) for more.

 Api key and its hash can be generated via command `yarn key createApiKeyAndHash`.
 See more [here](./cli.md#cli-key);

 To run service use `yarn agent_api_start`.
+Swagger is locally running at http://localhost:3306/api-doc.

 ## Response fields